elastic/ecs-dotnet/README.md

 The .NET assemblies are published to nuget under the package name [Elastic.CommonSchema](http://nuget.org/packages/Elastic.CommonSchema).

-*Preview builds*

-All branches push new nuget packages on successful CI builds to https://ci.appveyor.com/nuget/ecs-dotnet

 ## Versioning

 The version of the package matches the published ECS schema version, with the same corresponding branch names.